egonelbre/egonelbre.com/content/draft/tracking-resource-leaks.md

 ## Hooking up the tracker via a `Context`

-Now, passing this `tracker` everywhere we want to use it, can be rather cumbersome.
+Passing this `tracker` everywhere would be rather cumbersome.
+However, we can write some helpers to put the tracker inside a `Context`.

 ``` go
 type trackerKey struct{}